Stebin-17/INTELLIGENT-NOTICE-PANEL-WITH-ALEXA/README.md

 - Connect the DIN of the dot matrix to pin GP11
 - Connect the CS of the dot matrix to pin GP13
 - Connect the CLK of the dot matrix to pin GP10
-- Connect the positive leg of LED to GP14
-- Connect the negative leg of the LED to GND

 Make the connection as shown in the figure and copy paste the [code](https://github.com/Stebin-17/AIOT-SMARTER-ALEXA-WITH-CHATGPT/blob/main/ALEXA_SUBSCRIPTION_LED%26DOT_MATRIX.ino) into the Aurdino ide.